 Is Belviq the Same as Phentermine?

-Qsymia and Belviq both increase feelings of fullness.
-Belviq has set doses that aren’t dependent on body weight while phentermine dosing is based on the BMI of the patient.
+Phentermine and Belviq both increase feelings of fullness.
+Belviq has set doses that aren’t dependent on body weight, while phentermine dosing is based on the BMI of the patient.
 They also have different side effects.

 Unlike Belviq, phentermine is still available in the United States.